 You can either ride here yourself if you've rented a scooter, or, alternatively, take a Tuk Tuk or Songthaew.
 The cost of getting here from the Chiang Rai city center is roughly 50 Baht.

-Like I mentioned, Chiang Rai Beach isn’t your typical “beach” in Thailand.
-However, funnily enough, you’ll still find those quintessential Thai tourism cliches setup on the shore including massage huts and restaurants!
+As I mentioned, Chiang Rai Beach isn't your typical "beach" in Thailand.
+However, funnily enough, you'll still find those quintessential Thai tourism cliches set up on the shore including massage huts and restaurants!